Understanding Workers’ Comp Rates – Updated 2023

 Workers’ Compensation Rates

-Workers’ Compensation Rates Whether you own a small, medium or large business, it’s likely you’ll need el seguro de compensación para trabajadores if you have employees.
+Whether you own a small, medium or large business, if you have employees, it’s likely you’ll need workers’ compensation insurance.
 Workers’ compensation rates for this type of insurance, commonly known as workers’ comp insurance, can change each year and have an impact on your business’ finances.

 If your employees get hurt or sick from their job, workers’ compensation benefits can help cover: